pySRURGS/pySRURGS/README.md

                      0.286993    0.99297   -p2*x**2*(p0 + 1)/(p0*(p2*(p0*x - p0 - p1 + x) + x)*(p0 + p1 + p2))  2.59E+00,6.91E+00,-2.73E-02

 ```

-### Important details

-All your data needs to be numeric.
-Your CSV file should have a header.
-Inside the csv, the dependent variable should be the rightmost column.
-Do not use special characters or spaces in variable names.

 ## Author